 Due to the change in the perception of homeopathic treatments for cancer and other life threatening illnesses, the company has developed a strategy of opening a chain of Wellness Centers worldwide.
-The clinics will be called FIT Wellness Centers.
-It is the company's intention to open its first clinic during the second quarter of 2010.
-In addition, the company intends to open a total of three (3) to five (5) partner centers worldwide during fiscal 2010.
+It is the company's intention to open its first clinic during the fourth quarter of 2011.
+After an initial one year ramp-up period, anticipated annual gross revenues for each individual clinic should be approximately between 8 and 10 million dollars per year.